 Fourth graders are learning about the Reconstruction.
 The teacher wants to test out his new green screen tools.
-She has students speak and posts the video on YouTube.
-A huge problem: she is so focused on the tech tool that she fails to notice that the students do not know how to speak well.
-Check out what she posted for the world to see (I removed his identifying information because posting a rough draft is not kind to students): 4th graders Do you really believe that that is the best these kids can do?
+He has students speak and posts the video on YouTube.
+A huge problem: he is so focused on the tech tool that he fails to notice that the students do not know how to speak well.
+Check out what he posted for the world to see (I removed his identifying information because posting a rough draft is not kind to students): 4th graders Do you really believe that that is the best these kids can do?

-A high school teacher has his class interested in school reform.
-He has the students generate ideas about how to improve schools.
-He created a video and put it on YouTube.
+A high school teacher has her class interested in school reform.
+She has students generate ideas about how to improve schools.
+She creates a video and puts it on YouTube.
 The intention is great; the message may be provocative and needed; and the students use appropriate digital tools available to create a message for a real audience.
 One huge problem: no one taught the students how to speak well.
-Watch the students in the YouTube video he posted.
+Watch the students in the YouTube video she posted.
 Again, I took clips of the students from the video and took out all identifying information.
-Another teacher has students record podcasts about historical events.
+Another high school teacher has students record podcasts about historical events.
 I love the idea.
 Podcasts showcase oral communication for a real audience.
 But you need to have something worth showcasing.
-Do you want to listen to all of this podcast: https://youtu.be/Ouic59Gv0x0 ?
-Giving students many chances to make podcasts will not solve the problem.
-Without specific instruction, they will just make more un-listenable recordings.
+Do you want to listen to all of this podcast: https://youtu.be/Ouic59Gv0x0?
+This is the best that students can do after 11 years of speaking in our classes?
+All of the speaking that happens in all of those years of speaking leads to this?
+Yes, because we made kids talk but we never taught them how to talk well.

 I feel bad about criticizing these students, but the truth is that not one of them is close to impressive.
 I apologize for being rough but you know it is true.
 This is tragic.
 Here is the part that is hard to hear: it is our fault as teachers that students have such poor speaking skills.